-Our first priority is seeing to a client’s basic needs: shelter, food, clothing, bathing.
-We offer rapid rehousing services, emergency shelter, medical assistance and legal aid to help ensure all of those needs can be met.
+Our first priority is seeing to a client’s basic needs: shelter, food, clothing, and bathing.
+We offer rapid rehousing services, emergency shelter, medical assistance, and legal aid to help ensure all of those needs can be met.

 Providing emergency shelter, both day and night

 Assisting to obtain Oklahoma IDs and birth certificates

 Referring to appropriate providers for psychiatric help

 Preventing homelessness, including eviction avoidance, rental and move-in assistance